cosmos/ibc/spec/ics-23-vector-commitments/README.md

 The *prover* is the actor responsible for generating proofs of inclusion or non-inclusion of particular elements.
 Generally this will be a relayer (see [ICS 18](../ics-18-relayer-algorithms)).

 The *verifier* is the actor who checks proofs in order to verify that the manager of the commitment did or did not add a particular element.
-Generally this will be an IBC handler running on another chain.
+Generally this will be an IBC handler (module implementing IBC) running on another chain.

-Commitments are instantiated with particular *key* and *value* types, which is assumed to be arbitrary serializable data.
+Commitments are instantiated with particular *key* and *value* types, which are assumed to be arbitrary serializable data.

 ## Desired Properties